Oslo Cathedral: History

 In August 2001, Oslo Cathedral was the site of the wedding of Prince Haakon, and Princess Mette-Marit Tjessem Høiby.

 Restoration

-The Cathedral was rebuilt between 1848-1850 after a plan by German-born architect, Alexis de Chateauneuf (1799-1853).
-Another German-born architect, Heinrich Ernst Schirmer (1814-1887) was the construction manager for the project.
-When Chateauneuf became ill in 1850, Schirmer retained Wilhelm von Hanno (1826-1882) to complete the project.
+The cathedral was rebuilt between 1848 and 1850 after a plan by German-born architect, Alexis de Chateauneuf (1799–1853).
+Another German-born architect, Heinrich Ernst Schirmer (1814–1887) was the construction manager for the project.
+When Chateauneuf became ill in 1850, Schirmer retained Wilhelm von Hanno (1826–1882) to complete the project.